haseeb33/importing_files/README.md

 or you can download the .whl file from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and then install using cmd by opening cmd in the directry in which whl is been downloaded

 <code>pip install file-name.whl</code>

+1. Read an image in BGR and grayscale

+2. Make a new image

+3. stacking same or different images in one image

+4. slicing the part of an image